-For example, when a user publishes a new version of a guide, an Approvals Request will be activated which will require your experts’ digital signatures in approval of those changes.
+For example, when a user publishes a new version of a guide, an Approval Request will be activated which will require your experts’ digital signatures in approval of those changes.
 Once the required digital signatures are obtained, the new version of the guide will be published as a live version on the site for your users to view.

 The Dozuki Approvals feature is assigned on a guide-by-guide basis.
 Multiple Approval Processes can be created, maintained and assigned on your site.
 Learn how to use the system below.

-Approvals Processes Tab
+Approval Processes Tab

 Creating a New Approval Process